Samagra-Development/docs/docs/Form Management Module.md

 ### 2.4 Initializing the Module Contract

+2.4.1  <heading>

-2.4.1  Add settings.json, in the **res/raw** folder of your main app module.
+Add settings.json, in the **res/raw** folder of your main app module.
 This file contains all the configurations wit reference to the integration of ODK features in your application.
 You will have to configure the ODK first by downloading ODK App from Play store and configuring as per the steps mentioned in this [link](https://docs.opendatakit.org/collect-import-export/ 'https://docs.opendatakit.org/collect-import-export/').
 Please replace **server_url, username, password** fields in the settings.json file with your own credentials configured from the ODK app.

     ```
     {